Exponential Separations in the Energy Complexity of Leader Election: Deterministic Upper Bound

+\paragraph{Step~2---Disseminating Information and Electing New Representatives.} Notice that only the representatives of the groups participate in Step~1.
+Let $G$ be a group whose representative is $s$.
+If $G$ is merged with some other group $G'$ whose representative is $s'$, then we need all members in $G$ to know $I(s')$ and the list of members in $G'$.
+If $G$ decides to drop out from the algorithm, then we need all members in $G$ to know about this information.
+We allocate $N$ time slots for the representatives to communicate with other group members.
+The energy cost for the information dissemination is $O(1)$ per device.

-\paragraph{Energy Sharing.} As mentioned earlier, in order to save energy, only the representatives of the groups participate in the procedure of each phase.
-For Phase $i$ ($i > 0$), the device with rank $2^{i-1} - 1$ in group $G$ will be selected as the representative of $G$.
-It is straightforward to verify that, after Phase 0, each device $s$ serves as a representative for at most one time.
+To save energy, we need each device to serve as a representative for not too many phases.
+For the first phase, each device $s$ inevitably serves as the representative of its group $G = \{s\}$.
+For $i > 1$, for each group $G$ participating in the $i$th phase, we let the device of rank $2^{i-1}$ be the representative of $G$ during the $i$th phase.
+It is straightforward to verify that each device serves as a representative for at most two phases throughout the entire algorithm.

-We allocate $N$ extra time slots after each phase to let the representatives announce their new group membership to other group members.
-Let $G$ and $G'$ be two groups that are merged in phase $i$, and let $s$ ($s'$) be the representative of the group $G$ ($G'$) in phase $i$.
-If the ID of the group $G$ ($G'$) is $g$ ($g'$), then $s$ ($s'$) announces the ID of the merged group $G \cup G'$ to all other members in $G$ ($G'$) at the $g$-th (${g'}$-th) time slot.
-Each device in the merged group then recomputes their new ranks and updates the group size locally.
-The message size complexity is $O(\log N)$.
-Also, if $G$ is not successfully merged during phase $i$, the representative of $G$ can also transmit to terminate all devices in $G$.

-\paragraph{Time complexity.} Recall that there are $O(\log \log N)$ phases during the execution of the algorithm, each uses $O(N)$ time slots, thus the total time complexity of the algorithm is $O(N \log \log N)$.